 Famous for its insanely steep Harakiri piste and loved for its large snowpark, Mayrhofen is one of the top wintersports destinations in Tirol for intermediate and expert skiers, yet also offers plenty of gentle runs for beginners and families.

-Those who like to take it easy on the slopes can do so in the Ahorn area with its gentle, wide slopes ideal for carving.
+Those who like to take it easy on the slopes can do so in the Ahorn area with its gentle, wide slopes ideal for carving, a family park including the Fun Ride Ahorn and Albert Adler Tour and the 5.5 km descent to the valley..
 The White Lounge at 2,000 metres above sea level is a combination of an igloo village, a bar and a chillout zone.
 Advanced and expert skiers and snowboarders should head for the Penken, Rastkogel and Eggalm section of the resort.
 Freestylers flock to the famous Penken Park, which is the resort's second big attraction alongside the Harikiri slope.
-All in all there are eight different areas in Mayrhofen.
+All in all there are six different areas in Mayrhofen.